paulwinex/pw_Houdini_VEX_Editor/README.md

 ###    New in v1.0.6

->   You can show or hide tool bar in
+>   You can show or hide tool bar

 >   Drag and drop node parameter on VEX Editor UI to create new tab connected to this parameter

 >   Added "Save as..." action in Tabs menu

 >   Added "Open settings folder" action in Editor menu

 ## Bugfix

 >   Renamed settings folder

+>   Skipping creation of parameters if path is external

 >   Number bar now have static width

 >   Some fixes for linux systems

+###    New in v1.0.7

+>   Added help window to show quick help for function in cursor focus (Menu -> Editor -> Help Window)

+>   Now context help (Shift + F1) worked if cursor not only above function name but also inside arguments

+## Bugfix

+>   Fixed disappearing autocomplite widget in Houdini 15

+>   "Select node" button now open parent network in active network tab

 # Interface Description
 ![alt tag](http://www.paulwinex.ru/wp-content/uploads/2015/11/interface.png)